vetsuisse-unibe/ngs_course_2025/day1_hpc.md

 > *Learn how to configure Git for version control.*

-Before starting the SLURM exercises, we'll set up a Git repository to track our work. git (version 2.43.7) is already installed on the HPC system.
+Before starting the SLURM exercises, we'll set up a _git repository_ to track our work. git (version 2.43.7) is already installed on the HPC system.
 Check the version of git installed on your system.

 ```shell
 git -v
 ```
-We'll use git command-line tools to create the repository.
+**We'll use git command-line tools to create the repository.**

-On the command line, Git commands follow this structure: `git verb options`.
+On the command line, git commands follow this structure: `git verb options`.
-- The `verb`  tells Git what action to perform (like `commit` or `push`),
+- The `verb`  tells git what action to perform (like `commit` or `push`),
 - while `options` provide extra details to modify the command's behavior.

  Lets configure the git environment on command line.
 You should have to do configure this only once on any given computer.
 We will use _git config_ command to set these variables.These configuration variables are put into a .gitconfig file and stored:

 - on Mac in /Users/\<YourMacusername\>/.gitconfig
-- on Windows in C:\Users\<YourWindowsUsername>\AppData\Local\Git\config/.gitconfig
+- on Windows in C:\Users\\<YourWindowsUsername\>\AppData\Local\Git\config/.gitconfig
-- on Linux in /home/<yourLoginnam>/.gticonfig
+- on Linux in /home/\<Yourusername\>/.gticonfig

 ```shell
 # Set your git username and email